bokiscout/SimpleClipboardManager/README.md

   - Dont keep clipboard history for next boot.
 - Autostart on login

+#### Requirements:
+This software require at least Microsoft Windows Vista, will work on any newer version.
+This software require

 #### Note:
 Multiple documents copied at once are excluded from clipboard history.

 This is not a bug, it is programera choise but can be changed if desired.

-#### Requirements:
-This software require at least Microsoft Windows Vista, will work on any newer version.
-This software require
+This is software is stil in alpha version so I don't garantee that everything will be working out of the box.